MarcinZegar/starter-academic/content/home/experience.md

          * Managed a team of 5-10 employees to ensure proper administration and operation of the pool.
          * Extensive experience providing customer service and responding to various inquiries to ensure satisfaction with services.
 Additionally, responded to a variety of first aid situations ensuring the safety of all patrons.
-         * Taught and organized a variety of training for staff to refresh and keep the highest standard of safety
+         * Taught and organized a variety of training for staff to refresh and keep the highest standard of safety.

    - title: Programming Intern
     company: Stock Render